Super-Sweet-Quaranteam/svenplan/README.md

 _Duration: 3 Week Sprint_

-The Svenplan app helps enterprises build customized business plans and track those business plans' progress with more transparency and accountability.
-Enterprises are able to add members to their team, and those team members are then able to choose among the business plans created by their overseeing enterprise, and guide themselves through the process.
+The Svenplan app helps enterprises build customized business workflows and track those workflows' progress with more transparency and accountability.
+Enterprises are able to add members to their team, and those team members are then able to choose among the workflows created by their overseeing enterprise, and guide themselves through the process.

-The purpose of this beta version of the app is to develop a robust business plan, or workflow, generator on the enterprises' ‘admin’ side, and an intuitive workflow completion path on the team members' ‘user’ side.
+The purpose of the beta version of this app is to develop a robust multi-step process, or workflow, generator on the enterprises' ‘admin’ side, and an intuitive workflow completion path on the team members' ‘user’ side.

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ## Technologies
 This version uses: